CyrellEstrada/JS311_DataModeling/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+One to many
 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+Foreign Key
 3. How many foreign keys does the "payments" table have?
 How can you tell?
+It has 2 foreign keys because there are 2 filled in blue diamonds
 ##### ER Diagram upload

 1. Take a screenshot of the ER diagram you created and name it "wk6_er_diagram"